uwgraphics/CooccurViewer/README.md

 # CooccurViewer

-This project is a prototype implementation of the co-occurrence system presented in the under-review work for a potential publication.
+This project contains the prototype implementations of the co-occurrence system presented in our Computer Graphics Forum paper "[Visualizing Co-occurrence of Events in Populations of Viral Genome Sequences](http://graphics.cs.wisc.edu/Papers/2016/SCDOG16/)."
+This work (will be|was) presented at the [EuroVis 2016 conference](http://www.cs.rug.nl/jbi/eurovis2016/Program/FullPapersProgram) on 8 June 2016 in Groningen, NL.

 ![The D3-based Co-occurrence viewer for the SIV dataset](https://raw.githubusercontent.com/uwgraphics/CooccurViewer/master/img/cooccur-teaser.png)

 The project seeks to expose correlation of observations made between any pair of events in a data sequence.
-In this project, we present two methods for identifying interesting co-occurrences (see the associated publication for a more in-depth discussion).
+In this project, we present two methods for identifying interesting co-occurrences (see [the manuscript](http://graphics.cs.wisc.edu/Papers/2016/SCDOG16/) for a detailed discussion).

 The first is a matrix-based approach (`index.html` in the root folder).
-This is a WebGL-based approach for showing all correlations in the full pairwise correlation space.
+This is a WebGL-based approach for showing all correlations in the full pairwise correlation space, and is presented as a negative example in the manuscript.
 Please note that your current configuration must support WebGL for this implementation to work; see [WebGL Report](http://webglreport.com/) for details.

-The second is a more guided, explicit approach (`d3viewer.html` in the root folder).
+The second is a more guided, explicit approach (`d3viewer.html` in the root folder), presented as the 'CooccurViewer' application in the manuscript.
 This is a [D3](http://d3js.org)-based approach that uses thresholds of particular criteria to filter the data down to managable size.

-A demo is availble of the two approaches through [the project website](http://graphics.cs.wisc.edu/Vis/CooccurViewer/).
+**A demo is availble of these two approaches through [the project website](http://graphics.cs.wisc.edu/Vis/CooccurViewer/).**

 ### Documentation